Tourist in the cathedral of Santa Cruz in Cadiz, Andalusia

 Transport

-If you’re flying into Spain, the nearest airports are Jerez (about 45 kilometres away), Seville (around 130 kilometres away), and Malaga (about 225 kilometres away).
+If you’re flying into Spain, the nearest airports Jerez (at about 45 kilometres), Seville (at around 130 kilometres), and Malaga (at about 225 kilometres).

 Guided tours